 What is secular Buddhism, or a secular dharma?
 Recently, One Mindful Breath ran a successful study group which investigated this question.
 This is what we did.

 Ten people met each week and we discussed the Ten theses of secular dharma from Stephen Batchelor’s 2015 book, After Buddhism.
 We met on five consecutive Monday evenings, each meeting being about 75 minutes long.
 Our sixth and final session consisted of question and answers with Stephen Batchelor via Zoom, and that was followed by a convivial celebration dinner.

-A secular Buddhism, from the Journal of Global Buddhism by Stephen Batchelor (2012)
+A secular Buddhism by Stephen Batchelor, from the Journal of Global Buddhism (2012)

-The secular Buddha – What it means to be radicalised, a 40-minute talk by Stephen Batchelor (2015)
+The secular Buddha – what it means to be radicalised, a 40-minute talk by Stephen Batchelor (2015)